MOLOKINI DIVE SITES

 TAn aquarium in the Sea!

 The visibility is almost always 100-200 feet and water temps of 74-82 degrees.
-Even after 25 years of scuba diving there, we still see things we’ve never seen before.
+Even after 25 years of diving there, we still see things we’ve never seen before.
 The Hawaiian Green Sea Turtles do not visit Molokini, but from time to time the rare Hawksbill turtle will be seen there.
 Manta Rays, Sharks, Moray Eels, and millions of tropical, colorful fish can be seen.
 The Humpback Whales come to Maui between Dec. and May and are always a treat.

 - Reef’s End